How I Make My Seafood Boils in A Bag

 2 tbsp. lemon pepper

 3 tbsp.
-Brown sugar…..This is the secret to a nice boil sauce
+Brown sugar…..This is the secret to a nice boiled sauce

 4 tbsp. old bay seasoning